Personal Injury Lawyer Serving Tennessee + Georgia

 Loss of Wages and Earning Capacity: If your injuries have caused you to miss work or have diminished your ability to earn in the future, these financial losses will be considered in your claim.

 Pain and Suffering: This refers to the physical pain and emotional distress you have endured because of the accident.
-Calculating this non-economic damage can be complex, as it involves assessing more subjective aspects of your experience.
+Calculating this non-economic damage can be complex, as it involves assessing more subjective aspects.

 Fault and Liability: The determination of who was at fault, and to what degree, can significantly affect your claim.
 Tennessee’s comparative fault rules may adjust the compensation based on your share of responsibility in the accident.